Our jewelry is handcrafted to last a lifelong, however with normal wear proper care is required.

 - Remove Jewelry During Tasks and sports – When performing kitchen work, gardening, cleaning the house and other common tasks, remove your jewelry to prevent physical damage or exposure to chemicals or cleaning fluids.
 All jewelry should be removed before doing sports.

 - Remove Your Jewelry Before Bathing - Remove all jewelry before showering or cleaning.
 Soap can cause a film to form, making it appear dull and dingy.
-The acid in some lotion or soap may cause the jewelry tarnishing and can leave you with a harmless dark-green or black stain.
+The acid in some lotion or soap may cause the jewelry to tarnish and can leave you with a harmless dark-green or black stain.
 Taking your jewelry off before washing with soap will also reduce your chances of going green.

 - Clean jewelry with care - Polish silver or gold with a jewelry polishing cloth for best results.
 To remove tarnish stain, jewelry cleaner always works excellent.